Steinunn Finnsdóttir

 Steinunn Finnsdóttir (c.
 1640 – c.
 1710) was the first known Icelandic female writer to leave a substantial body of poetry.
 Her major works are two rímur cycles: Hyndlu rímur and Snækóngs rímur.
 She also composed vikivaki carols, occasional verses and a poem on mediaeval Icelandic heroes.
 The material in both of Steinunn's rímur cycles is drawn from earlier fairy tale ballads and in each case the main character is a woman who has been placed under a spell, one turned into a dog and the other into a man.

-Early commentators considered Steinunn an unoriginal minor figure in the history of Icelandic literature but recent critics have praised her for the originality of her mansöngvar and her "vision of a more just social system" (Bergljót Kristjánsdóttir 1996:340).
+Early commentators considered Steinunn an unoriginal minor figure in the history of Icelandic literature but recent critics have praised her for the originality of her mansöngvar and her "vision of a more just social system".